 Explain, even to a baby, what will be happening.
 Describe what you will do, and any expectations you have for your child's behavior.

 "At Grandma's we hold hands and say a blessing, like this.
 During the blessing, only the person who is offering the blessing speaks.
-The rest of us will be quiet."
+The rest of us will be quiet and listen."